TokenScript-Framework/papers/src/papers/smart-layer-technical-paper.md

 Furthermore, integrations, by leveraging smart tokens, can offer enhanced services to their users.
 This improves user experience and may opens up new revenue streams for the integrations.
 For instance, an e-commerce platform can offer personalized shopping recommendations based on a user's health token, leading to increased sales and customer satisfaction.

-# Final words: Conceptual Foundations and Further Design Considerations
+# Conceptual Foundations and Further Design Considerations

 ## Designing for today's unthinkable, tomorrow's norm